 If you are experiencing issues with your beacon, first of all check that the battery of the beacon is slotted in place.
 You can simply do this by twisting the beacon’s top off and check the positioning of the battery.

 Press the battery down for a few seconds to ensure that it is slotted in securely and screw the top of the beacon back on.
-If you continue to experience issues, please contact the ChilliDrive Support team asap.
+If you continue to experience issues, please contact the ChilliDrive Support team as soon as possible.

-If you are experiencing issues with your dashcam and it is not connecting to your phone, please notify the ChilliDrive Support team asap.
+If you are experiencing issues with your dashcam and it is not connecting to your phone, please notify the ChilliDrive Support team as soon as possible.

 You can view how to take photos of these items in our video guide.